Prudhvivuda/Structure-meets-strategy/README.md

 # Structure Meets Strategy in the Misinformation Age

-This repository contains Jupyter notebooks and supporting documentation for our simulation study on misinformation spread in different network and informational environments.
+This repository contains iPython notebooks and supporting documentation for our simulation study on misinformation spread in different network and informational environments.

 We build on the Polygraphs simulation framework: https://github.com/alexandroskoliousis/polygraphs

 ## Contents

-- Jupyter notebooks with simulation code and results
+- iPython notebooks with simulation code and results
 - Documentation on how data is shared and licensed

 ## Dependencies